bradleybauer/evereactor/README.md

 The scheduler uses google's ortools.
 To recompile the dll you must first install ortools then use visual studio >= 2019 to build the project in the directory `advanced_solver_cpp`.
 Yes the output DLL is called `WINDOWSISCOOL.dll`.
 That started as just a temporary name for testing but I am too lazy to change it now.

+I think there may be a way to have github build the project entirely in the cloud (github actions?) and automatically release a binary..
+But I am not sure how to do that.
+Though I would like to do that to help people trust that the binary is legit.

 **Updating SDE**

 To update the sde go to the sde folder and read the README...